hrobijns/group_inv_ML_imperial/README.md

 - implementing a simple physics informed neural network, as in [this paper (4)](https://arxiv.org/abs/1711.10561), as an eductional exercise.

 ##### periodic_PINN.py:
-- a small adaption of simple_PINN where we enforced periodicity into the solution by mapping the input layers to trig functions.
+- a small adaption of simple_PINN where we enforced periodicity into the solution by mapping the input layers to trigonometric functions.

 ## References:
 (1) [Aggarwal et al., 2023, *Machine learning Sasakian and G2 topology on contact Calabi-Yau 7-manifolds*](https://www.sciencedirect.com/science/article/pii/S0370269324000753?via%3Dihub) <br/>